kvendrik/philips-hue-cli/README.md

 ./hue init
 ```

-If you would like to install the CLI globally then run this when in the folder:
+If you would like to install the manually installed CLI globally then run this when in the folder:
 ```
 sudo npm install -g
 ```